Optometric Vision Therapy is devoted to aiding development while improving and enhancing visual performance.

 "Binocular Vision Dysfunction can lead to adaptations.
 It is essential to identify which patients have developed adaptations to binocular vision dysfunction that affect academic performance."

 Visual Performance: Some adaptations affect the speed, endurance, accuracy, consistency, and agility with which the patient can input visual information from the two eyes.
-Problems in these areas may result in low scores in the Processing Speed sections of common intelligence tests, but these problems occur at the visual data input level, not the brain processing speed level.
+Problems in these areas may result in low scores in the Working Memory and Processing Speed sections of common intelligence tests, but these problems occur at the visual data input level, not the brain processing speed level.